ABOUT a83

 John Van Esbroeck joined the Board upon its founding in 2022.
 Van Esbroeck and his wife are supporters of emerging artists and architects in New York City.
 He received his MBA from Queen’s University, Canada.
 He trades renewable energy and has 10+ years of experience of analysis and risk management.
 He provides commercial depth and financial expertise to the organization and is thrilled to be on the Board of a83.

-Karen Nichols is a Principal at Michael Graves Architecture & Design and has been an integral member of the firm since 1977.
+Karen Nichols is a founding member of A83’s nonprofit board.
+She is a Principal at Michael Graves Architecture & Design and has been an integral member of the firm since 1977.
 Nichols was the Principal-in-Charge for the renovation and expansion of The Newark Museum in Newark, New Jersey, the master plan of the Detroit Institute of Arts, and the Riverbend Music Center in Cincinnati, Ohio.
 From 1978 to 1994 Karen Nichols performed curatorial and administrative roles at JNP&P in New York City.
 In 2003, Karen was elevated to the American Institute of Architects College of Fellows, in recognition of her outstanding contributions to the practice of architecture.
 Karen sits on the NJIT School of Architecture Board of Visitors.
 She has designed more than 35 exhibitions and has edited seven monographs.
 Karen received her Master of Architecture from Massachusetts Institute of Technology.

 PRESS

-Architect Magazine “Printing Possibilities
+Architect Magazine “Printing Possibilities”

 Architectural Image-Making in 1980s NY: Part I, PROOFS exhibition review by Aaron Betsky